enebe-nb/godot_controller_icons/README.md

 > [!IMPORTANT]
 > This is the Godot 4.x version.
 For the Godot 3.x version, check the [3.x branch](https://github.com/rsubtil/controller_icons/tree/3.x)

+### CSharp Rewrite Changes:
+- Moved global settings to `ProjectSettings`
+- Changed input selector system to be controlled by Mappers, now a Mapper factory can be registered to control this behaviour
+- Simplified control properties to use Events instead of strings
+- Changed 3D textures to use Viewport instead of Image baking
+- Using a Image to merge events with multikeys
+- Renamed all resources (because i didn't liked it)

 ## Features

 - Parse input actions and assign respective icons for keyboard/mouse and controller